gojimmypi/VerilogLanguageExtension/LatticeDiscussion.md

 I know some FPGA developers that are using VI/VIM.
 I'm a Visual Studio developer.
 Others use VSCode, etc. Why not actively include all these people?

 The easier Lattice makes it for developers to create solutions with their hardware, the more customers Lattice will have.
 Microsoft has known this for years.
 The single most important relationship is with the developers.
 Admittedly this may not be as obvious to a hardware chip manufacturer.
-But FPGA's are not your typical hardware.
-And for FPGA's - it is all about the software.
+But FPGAs are not your typical hardware.
+And for FPGAs - it is all about the software.

 ## Direct Financial Support